 3. I have zero sense of direction.
 Without Google Maps I can end up circling familiar streets for hours.
 I’ve had this ever since I was a child (before smartphones came along) and friends always had to draw me maps or come and meet me.
 I have no idea whether this is a form of dyscalculia, a severe lack of grid cells, or simply because my brain’s too busy trying to process all the sensory data to focus on mapping.

 4. Seeing or talking about blood makes me feel faint.
-As a child that I once passed out and vomited during a blood test.
 I believe (after some frantic Googling) that this has something to do with an overreaction of the vagus nerve in the parasympathetic nervous system.
 Apparently this affects approximately 4% of the population.
 Even listening to a heart beating makes me feel strange.
 Bizarrely, I love horror movies, so it’s seems I’m somehow able to distinguish between fake violence and the real thing.

 Have you told other people about your misophonia and if so what was their reaction?